 Students who are eligible for Military Tuition Assistance through any of the programs listed below should contact the Financial Aid Office for assistance.

 Members of the Selective Reserves and National Guard may be eligible for Federal Tuition Assistance.
 Each service (Army, Navy, Air Force, Marines and Coast Guard) has its own criteria for eligibility, obligated service, application process, and restrictions.
-See your respective military branch FTA website for detailed guidelines and responsibilities.
+See your respective military branch Federal Tuition Assistance website for detailed guidelines and responsibilities.

 FTA student responsibilities: FTA recipients should first contact their respective education service officer to seek approval for funding before registering for classes at MCCC.